Aravind-Jalda/interview-prep/Jenkins/jenkins-q&a.md

-# Jenkins Interview Questions & Answers (DevOps - 4 Years)
+# Jenkins Interview Questions & Answers (DevOps: 2 - 5 Years)

 ---

 ## 1. What is Jenkins?
-Jenkins is an open-source automation tool used for CI/CD (Continuous Integration and Continuous Deployment).
+Jenkins is an open-source automation tool used for CI/CD (Continuous Integration and Continuous Deployment)...
 It helps automate building, testing, and deploying applications.

 ---